albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 intermediate waypoint or a procedure.

 Deleting a waypoint of a procedure removes the procedure and its transition.
-Deleting a waypoint of a transition removes only the transiton but not the related procedure.
+Deleting a waypoint of a transition removes only the transition but not the related procedure.

 This also applies to the runway extension legs when selecting a departure or destination runway (:doc:`CUSTOMPROCEDURE`).